-Strategies for designing, implementing, auditing and evaluating the technical, physical and human components of an information security system that adheres to a healthcare organization’s legal, ethical and organizational requirements.
-Assessment of security vulnerabilities and threats, exploration of technical applications and software tools used for securing health information systems.
+Study of the technical aspects of data security in healthcare systems.
+This course will cover strategies for designing, implementing, auditing, and evaluating the technical, physical and human components of an information security system that adhere to a healthcare organization’s legal, ethical and organizational requirements.
+This course focuses on assessment of security vulnerabilities, threats, breaches, and the exploration of technical applications and software tools used for securing health information systems.
 (3 credits)

 Associated Program Learning Outcomes

 - #3.
 Apply healthcare informatics and technology concepts and skills to case studies and real-world situations.

 Students who successfully complete this course will be able to:

 - Examine how health information is regulated at both the state and federal level.

 - Interpret the HIPAA statute and administrative rules.

 - Determine the scope of HIPAA and how it works to protect health information.